Amazon Elastic MapReduce¶

 - DSS can connect to kerberized EMR clusters using the standard procedure.

-- Multi-user security is not supported on EMR.
+- User isolation is not supported on EMR.

 DSS can be connected to an EMR cluster using the standard Hadoop integration procedure, provided the underlying host is configured as a client to the cluster.